wattsxx/MIST-4610-Group-21482_9/README.md

 - [@nakulsajan](https://www.github.com/nakulsajan)
 ## Problem Description

-Database for a Southern Based Workout Facility, *INSERT NAME OF GYM HERE*.
+Database for a Southern Based Workout Facility, *Apex Fitness*.
 The Database includes several entities to record information about Inventory, Locations, Employees, Shifts and Shift Details, Visits by customers, Classes offered at locations, the different Memberships available, infortmation about our Customers, Products and their Suppliers, and finally Orders placed by Customers.

 The Inventory entity records information about gym equipment per location.
 Some of this information includes quantity of specific machines, brand, model, and even cost and condition of the machine.